SIGDAO/.github/profile/README.md

 TOKEN ID:5453974739826751020 | [Checkout on SIGNUM Explorer:](https://explorer.signum.network/asset/5453974739826751020)

-💡 Pitch & List your project idea on SIGDAO Web3 dAPP Store (Under Construction...)
+💡 Pitch & List your project idea on SIGDAO Web3 dAPP Store

+💡 Build & deploy your web3 dApp by drag & drop builder

+💡 Enhance the web3 builder features, templates & use cases by community created Power up

-💡 Vote & Fund for your project and community projects with SIGDAO, No non-tech investors, No bullshit.
+💡 Vote & Fund for your favourite project & community projects with SIGDAO token, No non-tech investors, No bullshit.
 You have your say!
-(Under Construction...)

-💡 Get SIGDAO token by contributing or playing in above Projects and [SIGDAO DISCORD community](https://discord.gg/BF8NjfEd4Y)
+💡 Get SIGDAO token by "contributing" or "playing" above dApp Projects, and ["Chatting" in SIGDAO DISCORD community](https://discord.gg/BF8NjfEd4Y)

 💡 Trade SIGDAO Token at [Signumswap DEX:](https://www.signumswap.com/tokens/5453974739826751020)

-💡 Support & Donate SIGDAO FOUNDATION with SIGNA$: [Signum account address: S-VQRE-VQGZ-MVKL-F6VGD](https://explorer.signum.network/address/15401014253724752620#)

 ## SIGDAO TOKEN DISTRIBUTION 🚀🌕🌕